 - define the concept of culture and understand its levels and dimensions

 - understand and apply learnings from the Cultural Orientations Indicator® (COI) and the Cultural Navigator® to work situations

 - reflect more structurally and critically on past and current intercultural workplace experiences

 - use tools and strategies provided to reduce intercultural conflict and misunderstanding

 In Spring 2023, we will host a special international workshop series, which will include staff members from Northwestern's partner institutions Universität Hamburg in Germany and Stellenbosch University in South Africa (with a total of 15 participants — five from each of our three universities).

 - Wednesdays, April 19 - May 17, 2023

 The workshop is free to staff members selected for the program.
 However, if a participant does not attend all five sessions of the workshop, we will request a $65 reimbursement from the participant’s home department to cover the cost of the individual’s (COI)® assessment.

-The workshop series is open to all benefits-eligible Northwestern staff members.
+The workshop series is open to all benefits-eligible Northwestern staff members, who have been employed by the university for at least six months.
 Preference will be given to applicants with some experience working with culturally diverse constituents and who demonstrate the ability to critically reflect on their own experiences.